 How well does the proposal address the goals and objectives of the grant program?
-"The library plans to organize a series of experimental interactive education programs on the topic of income equity and evaluate them to determine which prove most successful in meeting their desired learning outcomes for their high school participants.
-They will share the results on a project website." the applicant's own What elements are in place and what elements are missing for success sful execution of the proposed project?
+"The library plans to organize a series of experimental interactive education Comment paraphrases programs on the topic of income equity and evaluate them to determine the applicant's own which prove most successful in meeting their desired learning outcomes for words. their high school participants.
+They will share the results on a project website."
+What elements are in place and what elements are missing for success proposed project?
 What recommendations do you have for improvir ng the proposal?
+"The work plan would be improved by putting in more time onsite."
 Comment is very brief and has little value to the applicant.
-Considering the topic, project type selection, amount of funds requested, and scope of potential impact, should the applicant be invited to submit a full proposal at this time?
-Why or why not? useful data.
-The staff is woefully unprepared and will fail in the execution of Comment is derogatory and does not provide useful feedback.
+Considering the topic, project type selection, amount of funds requested, and scope of potential impact, should the applicant be invited be funded at this time?
+Why or why not?
+"The design of this research study is wrong-headed and will not yield any Comment is derogatory useful data.
+The staff is woefully unprepared and will fail in the execution of and does not provide this project.
+Targeting federal funds to this project is a mistake." useful feedback.
+"Otrong regults with your quetainable benefite" Commont in your krief "Strong results with very sustainable benefits."
 Comment is very brief and has little value to the applicant.